 Q. What does it mean to combine documents in Word?

 A. Combining documents in Word means merging two or more separate files into one document.
-This helps you combine different pieces of content into a single file for easier management.
+This approach brings various pieces of content together, making the material easier to organize and handle.

 Q. How can I combine multiple Word documents into one?